 - A Technical Proposal detailing the consultant's understanding of the task, proposed methodologies, expected activities and deliverables, proposed workplan, and the composition of the consultancy team to be engaged.
-The outline of the Technical Proposal is outlined in 7.3.1 and the team composition requirements are outlined in 7.3.2. - A Financial Proposal detailing the costs that the consultant expects to be required to complete the assignment.
-The consultant is expected to account for all logistics and travel costs associated with the assignment.

-- Detailed CVs of all professional staff who will work on the consultancy team. - Must submit a certificate of Incorporation/ Business Registration - Must submit a certificate of Tax Compliance - Must Submit Business KRA PIN - At least three professional reference from previous clients and full contact details of the referees.
+The outline of the Technical Proposal is outlined in 6.3.1 and the team composition requirements are outlined in 6.3.2. - A Financial Proposal detailing the costs that the consultant expects to be required to complete the assignment.
+The consultant is expected to account for all logistics and travel costs associated with the assignment. - Detailed CVs of all professional staff who will work on the consultancy team. - Must submit a certificate of Incorporation/ Business Registration(Either for Kenya or Ethiopia) - Must submit a certificate of Tax Compliance - Must Submit Business KRA PIN - At least three professional references from previous clients and full contact details of the referees. - Sample report

-7.3.1.
+6.3.1.
 Technical Proposal Format